 On 29th July 2020, in a beach bar in the middle of Alkmaar, three EcoClipper team members sat down with Sebastian Brimmers from pepper company Hennes’ Finest.
-Coffee in hand, we talked about the history of Kampot pepper, the farmers behind the produce, potential for sailing pepper across the world from Cambodia to Europe, and the consumers.
+Coffee in hand, conversation ranged from history of Kampot pepper, the farmers behind the produce, potential for sailing pepper across the world from Cambodia to Europe, and the consumers.
 All quotes are direct from Sebastian.
 So, grab a coffee and enjoy!

 Sailing pepper across the world – The philosophy

 First of all, why should pepper be transported for miles across the world?
 Could it not be grown in Europe?
-Sebastian admits that, although he thoroughly supports local economies, the location for growing pepper is perfect in Cambodia “as you get huge amounts of rain in the monsoon season, as well as sun.”
+Although Sebastian thoroughly agrees with supporting local economies, the location for growing pepper is perfect in Cambodia “as you get huge amounts of rain in the monsoon season, as well as sun.”
 Conditions would have to be replicated in Europe, leading to excessive energy consumption.
 The quality of Kampot pepper is unique and,